-- 1. For a cookie-crumb rim, moisten the rims of two chilled cocktail glasses with water.
+- 1. If a cookie-crumb rim is desired, moisten the rims of two cocktail glasses with water.
 Place cookie crumbs on a plate; dip rims in crumbs.
 Set aside.

-- 2. Fill a mixing glass three-fourths full with ice.
+- 2. Fill a mixing glass or tumbler three-fourths full with ice.
 Add the remaining ingredients; stir until condensation forms on outside of glass.
 Strain into two chilled cocktail glasses.
 Yield: 2 servings.

 1 martini: 301 calories, 12g fat (7g saturated fat), 44mg cholesterol, 25mg sodium, 25g carbohydrate (23g sugars, 0 fiber), 2g protein.

 "Fun novelty drink for the season.
 We made just as written and served in small clear juice glasses for a larger group.
 The vanilla wafer crumbs added to the whole presentation."